chalist/JUC/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Bulk create WordPress users from a JSON file with support for Persian/Arabic text conversion.

 == Description ==

 JSON User Creator allows you to bulk create WordPress users from a JSON file.
 It supports mapping JSON fields to user attributes and handles Persian/Arabic text conversion.

-[Rest of your existing README content follows...]

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/json-user-creator` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->JSON User Creator screen to configure the plugin

 == Frequently Asked Questions ==
 = Can I update existing users? =
 No, this plugin is designed for creating new users only.
+Just you can add posts_id and update authors for posts.

 = What format should my JSON file be in? =

 Your JSON file should be an array of objects containing user data.
 Example:
 ```json
 [